Symbol calculus of square-integrable operator-valued maps: Square-integrable operator-valued maps

 \begin{proof} Let $J$ be the index set of any orthonormal basis of~$\Kc$, so that we may assume $\Kc=\ell^2(J)$.
 If we set $\Hc_j:=\Hc_0$ and $\pi_j:=\pi_0$ for all $j\in J$, then we may apply Proposition~\ref{sums}, and the conclusion follows. \end{proof}

-We discuss below a few operations on operator maps satisfying our square-integrability Standing Hypothesis~\ref{cal}.
+We discuss below a few operations on operator maps satisfying our square-integrability condition required in Definition~\ref{SQ}.
 In particular, these operations will provide as many methods to construct new square-integrable maps out of other maps satisfying the same hypothesis.